ElyasCore/Number-Guessing-Game/README.md

-# Number Guessing Game
+Number Guessing Game

-A simple Java console game where the player tries to guess a randomly generated number.
+A simple Java guessing game where the program generates a random number between 1 and 100 and asks the user to guess it.

-### Built with
-- Java
-- IntelliJ IDEA

-### Version
-v1.0

-> First version — built while learning Java fundamentals.
+After each guess, the program gives a "Too High" or "Too Low" hint and tracks the number of attempts until the correct number is found.

+Concepts Practiced

+Math.random() · while Loops · Conditions · Counters · break · User Input